-Those forecasts are dependent on TPEML providing financial support during the going concern assessment period.
+These forecasts are dependent on TML continuing to engage with the company at the current levels and additional financial support from its immediate parent company Tata Passenger Electric Mobility Limited (TPEML) during the going concern assessment period.
 TPEML has indicated its intention to continue to make available such funds as are needed by the company during the going concern assessment period.

-As with any company placing reliance on other group entities for financial support, the directors acknowledge that there can be no certainty that this support will continue although, at the date of approval of these financial statements, they have no reason to believe that it will not do so.
+As with any company placing reliance on the renewal of current agreements and financial support from other group companies, the directors acknowledge that there can be no certainty that these will be renewed and continued, although, at the date of approval of these financial statements, they have no reason to believe that they will not do so.